skerkour/black-hat-rust/README.md

 </h3>

+## Getting started

+Once you are ready to get started, visit [phaser](https://github.com/skerkour/phaser) the automated vulnerability scanner I extracted from chapters 2, 3, 4, and 7, and improved to make it ready to use in bug bounty or other offensive operation.

 ## Community

 Hey!
 Welcome you to the Black Hat Rustaceans gang!
 If you think something in the book or the code can be improved, please [open an issue](https://github.com/skerkour/black-hat-rust/issues).
 Pull requests are also welcome :)